 There are tools and techniques to help, with various lists in the Play Store providing you with Editor's Picks across a range of categories, new releases and even apps that are specifically recommended for you based on your previous installs.

 You can also hunt out apps that are similar to your favorites by searching for an app you have and seeing what else comes up.

 And checking out user reviews and ratings can save you from downloading a dud of an app.

 But even with all that, the sheer number of apps on Google Play means many of the best can often get lost, while weaker ones sometimes rise to the top.

 So to make sure you never install a duff app here's our selection of the best you should install right now - each one carefully chosen to ensure you'll have a whole suite of fun, engaging and, dammit, useful apps on your phone or tablet.

-Each week we add two apps to this list and you'll find these two latest additions below.
+Every few weeks we add a new app to this list and you'll find the latest addition below.

 eko - You Control The Story sits somewhere between the ill-fated Quibi with its selection of short shows, and a game.
 The app offers a selection of shows - including scripted comedies and dramas - and lets you make decisions about what characters do at key points, changing how they play out.